 No. Eligible Volunteer Organization must be registered Canadian charities, not-for-profits or community support organizations which operate within British Columbia.
 See our Terms and Conditions for additional information on how we prioritize the VOs with which we partner.

 Altruition accepts a limited number of students per intake period.
 When full, the application page will allow you to join a waitlist.
 By entering your information to the waitlist form, you will be notified when we re-open for applications.

-No, however Altruition always recommend that student discuss with their parents which volunteer organizations with which they have chosen to join.
+No, however Altruition recommends that students discuss with their parents which volunteer organizations they wish to join.